 Financial advisors help individuals and businesses make sound decisions about their money management.
 It’s one of the best jobs in accounting.
 As a management accountant, you would be in a great position to advise people on how to maximize their investments and manage their finances.

 You’ll need excellent interpersonal skills for this role.
-You will also need to be aware of the latest financial trends and understand the different types of investments available.
+Also, you’ll need to keep up with the latest financial trends and understand the different types of investments available.

 These days, more and more companies are hiring management accountants to ensure their operations remain compliant with industry regulations.
 Compliance specialists keep up-to-date on changing regulations and help management teams create policies that adhere to them.